thomastysong/IntuneBackupRestore/README.md

 - Credentials are managed via GitHub Secrets
 - App registration uses read-only permissions
 - No sensitive secrets are exported to the backup

-## Support

-This is an internal tool.
-For issues or questions, contact the Client Platform Engineering team.